gedbac/class4js/readme.md

 ### Interface

 Interfaces form a contract between the class and the outside world.
 If your class claims to implement an interface, all methods defined by that interface must appear in its source code.
 Interfaces are declared by using the keyword __$interface__.

     $interface(properties:Object, parent:Object): Object

-You can check if object is compatible with given interface or inherit given class.
+__$is__ keyword can be used to check object's compatible with a given type.

-    $is(source:Object, target:Object): Boolean
+    $is(obj:Object, type:Object): Boolean

 A class can inherit one or more interfaces.

 __Example:__

-    var IComponent = $interface({
-      name: {
-        get: function () {}
-      }
-    });

     var IDrawable = $interface({
       draw: function (context) {}
-    }, IComponent);
+    });

     var Shape = $class({
       __construct__: function () {
         this.__name = 'Shape';